 Baking soda, when combined with an acid – such as cream of tartar, lemon juice, buttermilk, cocoa, and vinegar – creates carbon dioxide.
 When the carbon dioxide is released, it causes the familiar texture and crumb in pancakes, cakes, quick breads, soda bread, and other baked and fried foods.

 A good rule of thumb is to use around 1/4 teaspoon of baking soda per 1 cup of flour.

-Baking powder is also a leavening agent and it’s a mixture of baking soda, cream of tartar, and sometimes cornstarch.
+Baking powder is created by combining baking soda, cream of tartar, and sometimes cornstarch.

 Most baking powder sold is double-acting.
 This means that the leavening occurs in two steps.

-The first time it’s activated is when baking powder gets wet, which is why you cannot prepare some batters ahead of time to bake later.
+The first is when the baking powder gets wet, which is why you cannot prepare some batters ahead of time to bake later.
 The second step is when the baking powder is exposed to heat, which happens when the batter is baked or fried.